Policy design in experiments with unknown interference: Multi-wave experiment: regret guarantees

-Finally, we study the performance of the adaptive experiment.
-We let $T \in \{5, 10, 15, 20\}$.
-In Table \ref{tab:cov02} we report the welfare improvement of the proposed method with respect to a grid search method that samples observations from an equally spaced grid between $[0.1, 0.9]$ with a size equal to the number of clusters (i.e., $2T$).
-We consider the best competitor between the one that maximizes the estimated welfare obtained from a correctly specified quadratic function and the one that chooses the treatment with the largest value within the grid.
-The panel at the top of Table \ref{tab:cov02} reports the out-of-sample welfare improvement.
-The improvement is positive and up to three percentage points for targeting information and up to sixty percentage points for targeting cash transfers.
+We complement our theoretical findings by collecting numerical studies \textit{calibrated} to real-world applications in \cite{cai2015social} and \cite{alatas2012targeting}.
+In these studies, we simulate a quadratic model of spillover effects estimated from the data and report welfare effects of our proposed procedure.
+Details on the implementation and estimation are contained in Appendix \ref{app:experiment}.
+We compare our method to the best competitor between the one that maximizes the estimated reward obtained from a correctly specified quadratic model and the one that chooses the treatment with the largest value within a grid of values.
+Our method leads to significant out-of-sample welfare improvements for both applications.
 Improvements are generally larger for larger $T$.
-In one instance only, for $T = 5$ and a small sample size $n = 200$, we observe a negative effect for targeting information of two percentage points.
-The panel at the bottom of Table \ref{tab:cov02} reports positive and large improvements for the in-sample welfare across all the designs, worst-case across clusters.
-For the worst-case regret, we fix the number of clusters to $K = 40$ for our method and study the properties as a function of the number of iterations.\footnote{Fixing $K = 40$ allows us to change the number of iterations up to $T = 20$ while keeping fixed the number of clusters.} The improvements are twice as large for targeting information and thirty percentage points larger for targeting cash transfers.
-These are often increasing in $T$ with a few exceptions.\footnote{The reason improvements are not always increasing in $T$ is that uniform concentration may deteriorate for large $T$ and small $n$ as we consider the worst-case welfare across clusters.}
+The panel at the bottom of Table \ref{tab:cov02} reports positive and large improvements for the in-sample reward across all the designs, worst-case across clusters.
+These are often increasing in $T$ with a few exceptions since uniform concentration may deteriorate for large $T$ and small $n$.
+In Appendix \ref{sec:designs2}, we study the performance of the one-wave experiment.
+In the online Appendices \ref{sec:aa1}, \ref{sec:aa2}, we report results across many other specifications of the network, policy functions, and choice of different parameters and different starting values.

-These results illustrate large benefits for \textit{both} estimating policies to be implemented on a new population and to maximize participants' welfare.
-Figure \ref{fig:oos} reports the out-of-sample regret of the method (and Figure \ref{fig:in_sample} the in-sample regret).
-The regret converges to zero as we increase the number of iterations.
-The larger sample size guarantees a smaller regret.
-In Appendix \ref{sec:aa1}, \ref{sec:aa2}, we report results for $\rho = 6$, consistent with findings in the main text.
-In Appendix \ref{sec:example_contd} we provide simulations with covariates using data from \cite{alatas2012targeting}.